RyanWu2233/Panorama/Losses.md

 This paper compare different GAN training schemes and loss function using Kinetics.
 It shows that saturation loss and WGAN-GP could not converge to real data distribution.
 Non-saturating GAN can converge but take long time.
-It also proposed R1 and R2 regularization (modification from WGAN-GP) which can converged well.
+It also proposed R1 and R2 regularization (modification from WGAN-GP) which can converge very well.
 > ![R1REG_result](./Images/Img_R1REG_1.jpg)

-The result is amazing and is then adopted in NVIDIA's famous style GAN2.
+The modification is simple and the result is amazing.
+NVIDIA's famous style GAN2 also use NSGAN + R1 regularization.
+The differnce between R1 and R2 regularization relies on image source.
+R1 regularization computes gradient penalty from  real image while R2 regularization computes gradient penalty from fake image.
+The performance is similar.

 Training result:
 > ![R1REG_result](./Images/Img_R1REG_2.jpg)
 > ![R1REG_result](./Images/Img_R1REG_3.jpg)